gbbr/breakcheck/README.md

 ## Caveats

 * If a function's argument is changed to an alias of the same type, breakcheck will fail to detect this and will report it as a change.
 Technically this is not a breaking change.
-* Changes in exported package level value declarations are limited to name and type (if known).
+* Detecting changes in exported package level value declarations is limited to their name and type (when known).